bhupendrasingjava/bloomberg/Readme.md

 ## In order to download project, go to [https://github.com/bhupendrasingjava/bloomberg.git]

-This is a simple test project I used to show some Morphia features at MongoUK2011.
+This is a simple test project I used to upload CSV files and insert in DB within 5 seconds.

 ## Entities
 The basic structure of the Entities looks like this